nutriverse/mwana/README.md

-`mwana` provides a handy function for checking whether a specific anthropometric dataset has met the minimum sample size requirements for each of the dataset’s domains.
+`mwana` provides a handy function for checking whether a specific anthropometric dataset has met the minimum sample size requirements for each of the dataset domains.
 The function assesses this sample size requirement based on whether the dataset was collected through a survey, a screening exercise, or a sentinel site surveillance.
 To learn more about this function, read this